THE ALCHEMIST’S LABORATORY

 The works presented in this exhibition engage directly with you and your senses, throwing little obstacles up along the way.
 You also get the opportunity to come up with your own stories, narratives and interpretations.
 Questions arise and conversations are begun – between children and adults and among the children themselves.

-The Alchemist’s Laboratoryis an innovative, alternative art exhibition that has a special appeal to children and young adults, but all are welcome.
+The Alchemist’s Laboratory is an innovative and participatory art exhibition that has a special appeal to all ages.
 The exhibition concept and content is created by artist Cecilia Westerberg and exhibition architect Stine Friese.

 THE FOUR LABORATORIES